CashewSan/Central-Economy/README.md

   - This is also due to the lack of diversity in the CE_ItemData.conf.
 But also, double-check your nominal and minimum numbers compared to comparable items.
 - Logs post "RESOURCES (E): Wrong GUID/name for resource @"{0000000000000000}$profile:/CentralEconomy/CE_ItemData.conf" in property "m_sDb"" upon server boot or Workbench load.
   - Safe to ignore, means nothing as long as the CE_ItemData.conf is loading fine.
 If the CE_ItemData.conf is not loading fine, you'll typically see other errors in logs stating it.
-- Configs made before the major rewrite show blank.
+- Configs made before the original major rewrite show blank.
   - Open it in a text editor, like Notepad, and change CE_LootSpawningConfig on the first line to **CE_ItemDataConfig**, save the file, then reload it into workbench.

 **IF YOU EXPERIENCE ANY BUGS OR ISSUES, PLEASE REPORT THEM IN [ISSUES](https://github.com/CashewSan/Central-Economy/issues) HERE ON GITHUB OR DIRECTLY TO ME IN THE [ARMA DISCORD](https://discord.com/channels/105462288051380224/1301291009635909664) @CASHEWSAN**